 Kathmandu (1,400m) history dates back an impressive 2000 years.
 It is located centrally in Kathmandu Valley with its metropolitan area consisting of three cities: Kathmandu (Kantipur), Patan and Bhatapur.
 Thamel the old part of the city with quaint short and narrow streets, numerous nooks and crannies contains hotels, restaurants, offices and shops.
 Durbar Square, world heritage site, is important and fascinating place to visit, containing numerous Hindu temples, statutes of various Hindu deities and the palace of Kumari, the living goddess.
 Other important place is Pashupatinath, the biggest Hindu temple in the world, considered the most significant for Hindu followers attracting numerous pilgrims and colourful Sadus; for many Hindu it is a preferred cremation site on banks of Bagmati River.
 There are two significant Buddhist Gompas in Kathmandu Swayambhunath and Baudhanath, and also world heritage sites.
 Nagarkot, the highest hill in the range surrounding Kathmandu Valley, some 35km from the city centre offers unprecedented view on Langtang range and some of the giants beyond the range such as Annapurna, Manaslu, Cho Oyu and Shishapangma.

-History of Pokhara is linked with an important old trading route between China and India.
-In 17th centaury Pokhara was a part of very influential Kingdom of Kaski ruled by Shah Dynasty.
-Pokhara Valley is a home to ethnic groups of Brahmin, Gurung and Newar who are predominantly Hindu with a minority of Buddhists in particularly of Tibetan origin.
+The history of Pokhara is linked with an important old trading route between China and India.
+In 17th century, Pokhara was a part of the very influential Kingdom of Kaski ruled by Shah Dynasty.
+Pokhara Valley is home to ethnic groups of Brahmin, Gurung, and Newar who are predominantly Hindu with a minority of Buddhists in particularly of Tibetan origin.
 It is one of the most spectacular valleys in Nepal, where two 8000m peaks Annapurna(,8091m) and Dhaulagiri(8,167m) raise up dramatically within 30km from Pokhara(1,000m) forming incredibly picturesque vista over the Phewa Tal (lake).
-At Sarangkot (1,680m) you will experience the golden sunrise view of Annapurna and magnificent vista of Lake Phewa and city of Pokhara.
-There will be optional activity of paragliding back to Pokhara on 45 minutes para-flight tandem.
+At Sarangkot (1,680m) you will experience the golden sunrise view of Annapurna and a magnificent vista of Lake Phewa and the city of Pokhara.
+There will be an optional activity of paragliding back to Pokhara on 45 minutes para-flight tandem.
 We also visit the amazing Bidubashini temple complex, Old Market, David’s Fall with Hindu Grotto Temple and the cave and Tibetan Buddhist monastery.

 Chitwan National Park the first national park in Nepal formerly called Royal Chitwan National Park it was established in 1973 and granted the status of a World Heritage Site in 1984.
 It covers an area of 932 sq km and is located in the subtropical Inner Terai lowlands of south-central Nepal in the Chitwan district.
 In altitude it ranges from about 100 metres (330 ft) in the river valleys to 815 metres (2,674 ft) in the Churia Hills.
 The park contains rich fauna and flora including exotic and endangered Bengal Tigers, Crocodile spices, Indian Rhino and Elephants.
 The stay and activities inside park are organised and controlled by the rangers to ensure safety of visitors and environmental protection and include elephant bathing rituals and safaris, bird watching, jungle walks and canoeing.
 The park also offers informative slideshow, introduction to local culture with the Tharu traditional dance shows.
 The rivers feeding to Chitwan allow a number of options for spectacular rafting adventures on Seti and Treshuli Rivers.